Granny Takes a Trip: Acquisition by Freddie Hornik and opening of US outlets

 By the end of the decade, the partnership had lost momentum.
 Nigel Waymouth had become involved in poster and album cover design work, as one half of Hapshash and the Coloured Coat with Michael English (which then evolved into a musical group), and John Pearse left for Italy to work with the Living Theatre group.

 In late 1969, Cohen and Waymouth sold the business to London fashion entrepreneur Freddie Hornik, who had previously worked at Chelsea's Dandie Fashions.
 For a few months the previous year this had been the Beatles short-lived bespoke store Apple Tailoring.

 Hornik brought in two New Yorkers, Gene Krell and Marty Breslau, and the team introduced a new, more dandified phase with rhinestone and appliquéd velvet suits and stack-heeled boots sold to such performers as Rod Stewart, Ronnie Wood and Keith Richards.

 The London shop closed in 1974 with the acquisition of the name by Byron Hector, who moved the premises along the King's Road.
 This was closed in 1979.

 Hornik retired to south London.
 He died, aged 65, on 19 February 2009.

+Granny Takes a Trip 2024 relaunch

+On April 10 2024, Granny Takes a Trip was relaunched as an online store backed by The Rolling Stones, amongst other private investors.
+CEO Marlot te Kiefte relaunched the brand, offering a garment rental service as well as retail, taking inspiration from the original boutique in their designs.
+Granny London stopped trading in October 2024.